3 Min ReadFebruary 26, 2025

 There are ways to provide a test drive of sorts to online shoppers, too, and users of this tool seem to appreciate it.
 If your dealership isn’t offering this particular remote service to its customers, it’s worth considering, especially given that 78% of respondents said the test drive (whether in person or online) is what sold them on the vehicle.

-People Want to Use Online Tools but Data Transfer Is an Issue
+People Want To Use Online Tools but Data Transfer Is an Issue

 During the pandemic, 84% of dealers adopted digital retail methods to close deals without meeting customers in person.
 Though circumstances have changed and people are out and about again, many consumers still want to take advantage of these tools.
 According to the CDK Ease of Purchase survey in August 2024, one in four buyers wish to complete at least a portion of the transaction online.